learn-co-curriculum/phase-0-git-basics-lab/README.md

 folder
 2. Use the terminal to initialize a new git repository
 3. Create a README.md file inside your new folder
-3. Create a remote repository on [GitHub](github.com), using your GitHub account
+3. Create a remote repository on [GitHub][github], using your GitHub account
 4. Set the newly created GitHub repository as the remote repo for your new local repository
 5. Use the terminal to add your README.md so it is tracked by git, and commit